sekia/sskkm/README.markdown

 ```
 sskkm/
 |---README          - This file.
-|---build.pl - Build script.
 |---include/        - C++ headers.
 |---sample/         - Sample programs.
 |---test/           - Unit tests.
+|---{sample,test}_* - Working directories for building sample programs/tests.
 ```

 Since sskkm is a header-only library, no installation instruction is needed.
 You can just copy the header files under `/include` directory to wherever compiler knows then get ready.

-If you want to build a unit test and sample programs, Install GYP (http://code.google.com/p/gyp/) and run `perl build.pl --configuration=Release sample test` under the distrinbution's root directory.
-And you should have executables at `out/Release`.
+If you want to build a unit test and sample programs, Install [OMake](http://omake.metaprl.org/) and run `omake` on the distrinbution's root directory.
+And you should have executables at `{sample,test}_*` directories.

 Documentation
 ---